ptdropper/nurse_patient_assignment/README.md

-# Nurse Scheduling System
+# Nurse Patient Assignment

 ## Overview
-A Python-based solution to automate nurse scheduling for the next day based on:
+A Python-based solution to suggest nurse-patient assignments for the next shift based on:
 - Nurse availability and capacity.
 - Patient bed assignments.
 - Patient complexity of care.
+- Previous assignment consistency.
+- Room availability.
+- Distance between nurses and patient rooms.

 ## Features
-- Assigns nurses to patients while respecting complexity and capacity constraints.
+- Assigns nurses to patients and rooms while respecting complexity and capacity constraints.
 - Prioritizes continuity of care.
 - Generates optimal schedules using Google OR-Tools.